IN THIS GUIDE

 Because cats have a very keen sense of smell, they can be deterred from visiting gardens through the use of certain plants.

-The following nine plants are renowned for their ability to keep cats away.
+The following twelve plants are renowned for their ability to keep cats away.

 We’ve put this at the top of the list because the smell that cats find so unpleasant is what makes the plant so appealing for humans, making this a very popular cat deterrent.